indeedeng/iwf/gen/iwfidl/docs/WorkflowGetResponse.md

 ### NewWorkflowGetResponse

-`func NewWorkflowGetResponse(workflowRunId string, workflowStatus WorkflowStatus, ) *WorkflowGetResponse`
+`func NewWorkflowGetResponse(workflowRunId string, workflowStatus WorkflowStatus, workflowType string, ) *WorkflowGetResponse`

 NewWorkflowGetResponse instantiates a new WorkflowGetResponse object This constructor will assign default values to properties that have it defined,